K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ## <a name="2"/>2.
 Start PaaS-TA Operator Portal

-Access to PaaS-TA Operators Portal Web site.
+Access to the PaaS-TA Operators Portal Web site.

 ### <a name="2.1"/>  2.1.
 PaaS-TA Operator Portal Login